aplathan/yle-tiksuttelija-slack-app/README.md

 ### 3. Testing locally

-Before deploying yle-ttv-slack-app to AWS it may be a good idea to test it locally to mamke sure everything works fine with your Slack workspace.
+Before deploying yle-tiksuttelija-slack-app to AWS it may be a good idea to test it locally to mamke sure everything works fine with your Slack workspace.

 ```zsh
 # Start the local deck